Abdulmajid48/snippet/README.md

 # Hi there, I'm a Software Engineer 👋

- am a software engineer with two years of experience, specializing in web development.
+ I am a software engineer with two years of experience, specializing in web development.
 My expertise includes Git, React, Next.js, Typescript JavaScript, HTML, and CSS, alongside a strong focus on collaboration and team-driven development.
 This is the second iteration of my website built with [Next](https://nextjs.org/) and hosted with [Vercel](https://vercel.com/).

 ## Skills and Expertise